 Creativity as Sacred Practice

 Anchored in the present moment, giving deep attention to the details involved in whatever we’re making, the process of creating can be a way of practicing mindfulness.
 Also, when we are creating, we are open, receptive, and relaxed.
 Which is why engaging our creativity is one of the ways of creating a channel for connecting with the divine.
-You’ve often the phrase “in the zone” to describe a state of heightened focus and blissful immersion that people experience when in engaged in a particular activity.
+You may have heard the phrase “in the zone” to describe a state of heightened focus and blissful immersion that people experience when engaged in a particular activity.
 Engaging our creativity is one of the activities that very often allows us to be “in the zone” and in this way, much like meditation, provides our minds with a kind of hallowed space between our often negative, stressful, and anxious thoughts so that we can connect with our deeper, truer selves.
 That is because the process of creating is in large part, about reaching a state of consciousness that allows us to transcend the nearly incessant, unconstructive chatter that goes on within our minds.
-Like meditation, this transcendence, a kind of rising above our "monkey minds," can allow us to experience a sense of freedom, or “flow state.”
+Like meditation, this transcendence, a kind of rising above as Dr. Jon Kabat Zinn refers to it, "the weather patters of our minds," can allow us to experience a sense of freedom, or “flow state.”
 This flow state is what helps to expand and fuel our imagination.
 Thus, engaging our creativity, can be a powerful means of providing ourselves with a nurturing space of stability and connection with our true selves.
 And in the image of the great Creator of all things, as we bring something– a song, a poem, a way of doing or being, a photograph, an illustration, a meal – into being that didn’t exist before, engaging our creativity allows us opportunities for tapping into a divine aspect of ourselves.

 I'm Lovenia Leapart, a certified educator, with over a decade of experience in the field of training, instructional design and leading workshops.
 I am also a published author, with a Master's in Creative Writing, and a student of Eric Maisel, one of the most prominent and prolific thought leaders on the nature of creativity.
 I am particularly fascinated by the ways in which creativity and spirituality intersect and how strengthening one of these areas has the potential to facilitate growth and development of the other.
 Originally from Baltimore, Maryland, I've lived in various cities across the U.S., including New York, San Diego, Dallas, and the DC metro area.
 Since 2012, I've also lived in China, Mexico, Colombia, and Spain.